Gerald Grosvenor, 6th Duke of Westminster: Benevolent work for service personnel

 The Duke was President of the BLESMA from 1992, and the Yeomanry Benevolent Fund from 2005, national Vice-President of the Royal British Legion from 1993, and the Reserve Forces' Ulysses Trust from 1995, the Not Forgotten Society from 2004, and Chairman of the Nuffield Trust for the Forces of the Crown from 1992, all until his death.
 He was Vice-President of the Royal Engineers Music Foundation 1990–94.

-In 2011, having already funded a feasibility study, the Duke purchased the estate at Stanford Hall, Nottinghamshire, to make possible the creation of a Defence and National Rehabilitation Centre (DNRC) to provide the highest quality support for military casualties.
-Work started on the £300m project in April 2016, and was completed in 2018 to replace those at Headley Court.
+In 2011, having already funded a feasibility study, the Duke purchased the estate at Stanford Hall, Nottinghamshire, to make possible the creation of a Defence and National Rehabilitation Centre (DNRC) to provide the highest-quality support for military casualties.
+Work started on the £300 million project in April 2016, and was completed in 2018 to replace those at Headley Court.
 The Duke remained actively involved in the project until his death.

 He was Vice-President of the Royal United Services Institute from 1993 until 2012, President of The Tank Museum, Bovington, from 2002, and a committee member of the National Army Museum between 1988–1997 and from 2013 until his death.
+He was one of the founding trustees on the creation of National Museums Liverpool in 1986.

+According to Tom Quinn, in his critical book The Reluctant Billionaire, the sixth Duke mainly acted as figurehead for charities.
+He rarely gave large sums of money directly to the numerous charities he supported officially.
+It was only towards the end of his life that he set up a charity himself, to help injured servicemen.
+In a few years he spent 50 million pounds to set up a rehabilitation centre: the DNRC.
+Quinn quotes the duke himself: 'In many ways I'm a perfect example of a person who is famous for being famous—I mean a sort of second-rate celebrity!
+I get invited to things not because I have achieved great things in life but I'm afraid just because I am a duke.
+I go along with it because what else is there for a duke to do?
+As I have said many times, we, the aristocracy, in practical terms, are an irrelevance in the modern world.
+We just cut ribbons, open supermarkets and look the part.'

 Educational interests

 Despite his poor educational attainments, Westminster was given several honorary degrees and fellowships (listed below) in later life and took an outward-looking interest in youth.
 He was Director of the International Students Trust from 1976 until 1993, Pro-Chancellor of Keele University from 1986 until 1993, Chancellor of Manchester Metropolitan University from 1992 until 2002, and first appointed Chancellor of the University of Chester in 2005, serving until his death.

-He was a supporter of The Prince's Trust, and was a committee member of the Trust and a Patron from 2001 for North West England.
+He was a supporter of The Prince's Trust and was a committee member of the Trust and a Patron from 2001 for North West England.